National Leakage Reduction Programme

 As part of the national Leakage Reduction Programme, we're working with Local Authorities across the country to fix 1,500 leaks per month.
 Our leakage reduction crews are working hard to find and fix these leaks nationwide to protect Ireland's water supplies.
 View our videos below to find out more about the Leakage Reduction Programme and what we’re doing to reduce leakage across Ireland.

 We're on track to save 166 million litres of drinking water daily by 2021.
 That’s enough water to fill 66 Olympic-size swimming pools every day.

-Fixing and replacing old and damaged pipes to reduce disruption and outages from bursts.
+A more reliable water supply: Fixing and replacing old, damaged pipes prone to bursts, reducing disruption and outages for customers.

 Irish Water staff and contractors will always identify themselves and show you their identity card.
 If you are unsure, please refuse access and call us on 1800 278 278 to confirm or visit our Stay Safe page.

 Visit our Project & Plans section to find out what's happening in your area